AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code-key-vault/README.md

     npm start
 ```

 The server should start at port **3000**.
-Navigate to `https://localhost:3000` in your browser, which will trigger the login process.
+Navigate to `https://localhost:3000` in your browser, which will trigger the token acquisition process.

 ## More information